Your voice is your most powerful means of communication.

 and acting coach with NYC performance and teaching experience.

-1) Everyone has the ability to sing, speak or play guitar with confidence
+1) Everyone has the ability to sing, act, speak in public or play the guitar with confidence.

 2) A positive attitude is ESSENTIAL.